What is obstructive uropathy?

-- a frequent urge to urinate, especially at night
+- a frequent urge to urinate, especially at night (nocturia)

 - decreased urine output

-- blood in the urine
+- blood in your urine

-Symptoms in Unborn Children
+Symptoms in unborn children

 A less intrusive form of treatment is the placement of a stent in the blocked ureter or kidney.
-A stent is a mesh tube that opens up inside the ureter or area of the kidney that is blocked.
+A stent is a mesh tube that opens up inside your ureter or blocked area of your kidney.
 Stenting can be a solution for ureters that become narrower from scar tissue or other causes.

-Treatment for Unborn Children
+Treatment for unborn children

-Fetal obstruction may be treated in the womb in some cases.
+Your doctor may be able to treat fetal obstruction in the womb in some cases.
 Your doctor may place a shunt, or drainage system, in your unborn baby’s bladder.
 The shunt will drain urine into the amniotic sac.